Our advice is free, and we quickly outline your renewal details to make your decision easier.

 You don't need to wait for your bank renewal statement to explore your options.

-- Your lender may send a renewal offer early.
-Or, they may not.
 Legally, your lender has to send your renewal statement at least 21 days before your mortgage term ends.
-Three weeks, however, doesn't leave you with a ton of time to research your options (although we can give you an answer, fast!).
+However, you need about a month to research your options and ensure enough time for your process if you decide to switch or refinance.

-- First, go to your lender to ask for their best offer.
+Ask your lender for their best offer.

 Insured and uninsured mortgages can often forego the stress test at renewal.